Skip to main content

 “Writing this character was an exploration of all these things I didn’t have access to or I couldn’t be.
 In that way, it almost felt like this fairy-tale invention of a deeply flawed heroine, but one who I admire.
 I think she shows courage and a lot of character even when she’s flailing.”

 A throughline of writing strong female characters throughout film history has been the capacity to represent them as whole human beings not easily sorted into broad categories.
 “Strength” is a secondary objective after “complexity.”
 When you achieve the latter, your character ceases to be an object of male ownership and becomes an agent in her own story.
-In this way Notorious was a pioneering effort that modern heroines like Lady Bird are benefiting from.
+In this way, you can see the throughline between a character like Lady Bird and a character like Alicia Huberman.

 As our understanding of the gender gap has matured, the film industry has been given incentives to improve how it represents the female, and it’s made significant strides forward because of it.
-But I find unexpected rewards in looking at ways in which classical Hollywood got it right without needing an incentive.
+But I find unexpected rewards in looking at ways in which classical Hollywood got it right without needing the same incentive that modern films do.
 A film like Notorious spotlights female agency and character in a way that feels so refreshing in any era, and that it came to these conclusions without responding to a hashtag makes it all the more remarkable.

 Notorious’ Alicia carries the cross allotted to women as she learns to recognize her own character and virtue underneath the labels she has been assigned.
 Even as the men in her life seek to possess her image and autonomy, her ownership of her identity only shines brighter for it.
 She is “neither projection nor perfectly perfumed fantasy.”
 As Alicia’s character oscillates between a man’s plaything and a feminist warrior, she becomes something else entirely: a human being.